suny-downstate-medical-center/netpyne/doc/source/advanced.rst

 Hodgkin-Huxley model with 3D geometry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Description:* A multi-compartment cell.
 Defined as hoc cell template.
 Only the cell geometry is included.
-Example of importing only geometry, and then adding biophysics (``hh`` and ``pas`` channels) and synaptic mechanisms from NetPyNE.
+Example of importing only geometry, and then adding biophysics (``hh`` and ``pas`` channels) from NetPyNE.

 *Required files:*
 :download:`geom.hoc <code/geom.hoc>`